Cover of The Canterbury Tales

 GBM Assessment (Score: 8.5/10)

-Geoffrey Chaucer's Canterbury Tales is the foundation of the English literary tradition, a panoramic portrait of medieval English society encompassing all social classes from knight to miller.
+Geoffrey Chaucer's Canterbury Tales is the foundation of the English literary tradition, a wide-ranging portrait of medieval English society encompassing all social classes from knight to miller.
 By writing in the East Midlands dialect of Middle English rather than in Latin or French, Chaucer helped establish English as a literary language worthy of the highest art.

 The High & Late Middle Ages, c.
 1274-1440